bliutwo/bliutwo_project_euler/README.md

-This is bliutwo's private Project Euler repository.
+This is bliutwo's Project Euler repository.
 Please do not distribute solutions or any source code as per official policy of https://projecteuler.net/